03 Jun A Little Kelp From My Friends: How to Make Liquid Seaweed Fertilizer

-As relative newcomers to the garden party, we can be delinquent about (and yes, at times intimidated by) fertilizing.
-Maybe that’s why we’re so attached to our carnivores — because they self-fertilize, and in such a theatrical way?
+As relative newcomers to gardening, we can be delinquent about (because we’re intimidated by) fertilizing.
+Maybe that’s why we’re so attached to our carnivores — because they infamously self-fertilize?

-Coastal gardeners from here to the Falkland Islands have been doing it for ages.
+Coastal gardeners from here to the Falkland Islands have been making DIY seaweed liquid fertilizer for ages.
 Using just water and beach-foraged seaweeds (like bullwhip kelp, sea lettuce and nori), you can brew a tea fertilizer that will fortify and stimulate your plants, via seaweed’s abundance of amino acids and trace minerals.
 It can also be used in compost and in mulch.
 According to Eartheasy, seaweed’s sodium content makes it a champion slug repellent.

 When we arrived at Windansea yesterday, the tide was ebbing.
 Kelp beds stretched south toward the rocks.
 At the height of summer, we diligently avoid these tangled masses of sugar wrack and giant kelp that attract mobs of flies — not a good look while you’re trying to eat a sandwich, play paddleball and drink a smuggled-in cocktail.
 Today, though?
 We couldn’t have been happier to see them.